wandyezj/Random/writings/thoughts/communicating-educational-goals.md

 I think that this conversation potentially points to a gap in communication between Admnistrators, Teachers and Students.

+Similarly there is potentially confusion in wider society about the purpose of a public education.

 What can be done to define specific high level educational principles and communicate them appropriately to each level?

+Educational principals should be thought of as high level Axioms from which all further educationa goals are derived.
+In turn these smaller goals drive specific actions to accomplish these goals.

 > Why should students go to school?